bbauska/W3Cx-2of5/README.md

 <h3 id="ch6-2-5">6.2.5 Positioning (OPTIONAL)</h3>

-**Note:** This section is optional material included for the curious.
-It will not appear on any graded question.
+<b>Note:** This section is optional material included for the curious.
+It
+will not appear on any graded question.

 <h4>Positioned elements</h4>